 If you choose to write up a performance improvement plan, then it’s necessary for you to meet again periodically to make sure that they’re meeting the expectations outlined.
 Even if the performance review was satisfactory, it’s good to follow-up to give and get feedback, so the employee isn’t blindsided by something unexpected at the next meeting.

-Also, be sure to keep your end of the bargain up, if it was agreed to allow the employee a development plan, time off, payment for courses, etc, then follow through on those commitments.
+Also, be sure to keep your end of the bargain up, if it was agreed to allow the employee a development plan, paid time off, payment for courses, etc, then follow through on those commitments.
 Also, be sure to forward documentation to human resources.

 How to Keep the Process Effective and Fair